Cork University Hospital: Services

 The hospital has 800 beds.
 The hospital has its own hospital radio CUH FM offering full coverage to the hospital.

-Cork University Maternity Hospital is part of CUH.
+Cork University Maternity Hospital (CUMH) is part of CUH.

 Helipad

 The hospital also receives patients by helicopter: currently helicopters land on a purpose-built helipad at the facilities of Bishopstown G.A.A. and Highfield R.F.C. near to the hospital.
 In 2011 it was confirmed on 6 April 2011 that the hospital would receive a new helipad costing €1.5m and, after a lengthy site selection process, a planning application for the helipad was submitted in November 2018.
 In March 2023 it was announced that tenders for construction of the new helipad were to be issued, with construction to start in June 2023, targeting a March 2024 completion date.
 It is located on the northern side of the campus.
 Testing of the Helipad began in September 2024 with the help of Rescue 117.